 Tic Tac Toe

 Too simple?
 Not really.
 Make it as challenging as you like.
 Say you want your students to practice the simple past tense.
 Draw a 3 by 3 grid on the whiteboard.
 Write a sentence in each square, with a gap where the verb should go.
 Write a list of 10 verbs on the side (one of them won't be used).
 They must supply the right form of the verb to complete the sentence till one of the teams gets a Tic Tac Toe.
 Try it with any gap-filling exercise!
 And expand the 9-square grid to a bigger 16 or 25-square grid as suggested in this Tic Tac Toe worksheet.

-Place one student in the hot seat, in front of the whiteboard, with his or her back to it.
+Place one student in the hot seat in front of the whiteboard, with his or her back to it.
 You and another student stand behind the student in the hot seat.
-Write a word, movie, or book clearly on the board.
+Write a word, the name of a movie, or book clearly on the board.
 The rest of the class must describe the word to the student in the hot seat, who must guess what it is.

 Draw a 5 by 5 grid on the whiteboard and label each column from A to E and each row 1 to 5.
 Prepare a list of questions, one for each block.
-Each team chooses a square, say “A5”; you ask a question you have previously prepared.
-Before starting the game choose three squares that won’t have any questions, and when a team chooses one of these, tell them an earthquake has just swallowed up some of their points–deduct 5 points.
+Each team chooses a square, say “A5”.
+Before starting the game choose three squares that don't have any questions, and when a team chooses one of these, tell them an earthquake has just swallowed up some of their points - deduct 5 points.